12 Reasons Why Watermelon Dischidia Leaves are Yellowing and How to Fix Them

 12 Reasons for Watermelon Dischidia yellowing leaves and remedies

-Overwatering Watermelon Dischidia results in excess water in the soil, which means, soggy soil.
-Too much water in the soil reduces the oxygen concentration in the root area which causes the roots to die.
-Thus, they cannot take up water and nutrients to the upper parts of the plant including the leaves.
+Overwatering results in excess water in the soil, which reduces the oxygen concentration in the root area causing the roots to die.
+Thus, they cannot take up water and nutrients to the upper parts of the plant including the leaves which begin to yellow and drop.

-In an attempt to save energy, the Dischidia ovata begins to die.
-The death of the plant begins from the leaves which slowly turn yellow and eventually die.
+Insufficient light implies that the plant cannot make enough food for energy and growth.
+In an attempt to save energy, the leaves begins to die; they slowly turn yellow and eventually die.
 This way, the energy available is saved for the plant's vital functions inorder to keep alive.

 Watermelon Discidia, Dischidia ovata

-4. Poor Quality Soil
+4. Poor quality soil

-The lack of nutrients and water needed for making food for growth and energy signals death for the plant which begins from the leaves.
-The leaves turn, yellow, brown and eventually die.
+Excess salts in the soil will result in fertilizer burn which kills the roots meaning they cannot take up water and nutrients to the leaves.
+The lack of nutrients and water needed for making food signals death for the plant which begins from the leaves; they turn yellow, brown and eventually die.

 7. Pest Infestations

-Watermelon Dischidia is prone to spider mites, scale insects, aphids and mealy bugs.
+Watermelon Dischidia is prone to spider mites, scale insects, aphids and mealybugs.
 These pests attack the new growth from where they suck the plant sap.
 This causes the plant to become dehydrated which results in yellow leaves.

 Watermelon Discidia, Dischidia ovata